wagtail-deprecated/wagtail-condensedinlinepanel/README.md

-# CondensedInlinePanel for Wagtail CMS
+# Condensed InlinePanel for Wagtail CMS

 This repository contains a drop-in replacement for Wagtail's ``InlinePanel``.
 It's designed with a lighter interface that's suitable for cases where there